sectioncritical/bmsnode_firmware/doc/design.md

 Execution Environment
 ---------------------

-BMSNode firmware runs on an ATTiny841 AVR microcontroller.
+BMSNode firmware runs on an ATTiny1614 AVR microcontroller (as of v3 boards, prior versions used ATTiny841).

-* 8 MHz
+* 10 MHz
-* 8k program storage (flash)
+* 16k program storage (flash)
-* 512 bytes RAM (data, heap, stack)
+* 2048 bytes RAM (data, heap, stack)
-* 512 bytes EEPROM-like persistent storage
+* 256 bytes EEPROM-like persistent storage

 The firmware makes use of the following peripherals: